-- Press ENTER button to continue. - If the Diagnostic Tool cannot link to the vehicle's computer, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Diagnostic Tool. - Contact Technical Support for assistance. - 9.
-If the Diagnostic Tool was able to link to the vehicle successfully a "Code retrieval was successful..." message shows temporarily on the Diagnostic Tool's LCD display followed by any retrieved DTCs. - The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory. - If no problems are found during the KOEO Self-Test, the computer sends a "PASS" code (code 11 or 111) to the Diagnostic Tool. - If no Continuous Memory codes are present in the vehicle's computer memory, the Diagnostic Tool will display a "PASS" code (code 11 or 111).
+- Press ENTER button to continue. - If the Diagnostic Tool cannot link to the vehicle's computer, the message "Contact Technical Support" displays. - Press The FF/M button to return to the Chrysler OBD1 Menu. - Turn the ignition off, and disconnect the Diagnostic Tool.

+- Contact Technical Support for assistance. - If the Tool was able to link to the vehicle successfully a "Code retrieval was successful..." message shows temporarily on the Tool's LCD display followed by any retrieved DTCs. - The Tool will display a code only if codes are present in the vehicle's computer memory. - If no problems are found during the KOEO Self-Test, the computer sends a "PASS" code (code 11 or 111) to the Tool. - If no Continuous Memory codes are present in the vehicle's computer memory, the Tool will display a "PASS" code (code 11 or 111).

-Most Ford EEC-IV vehicle computers up to 1991 use a two-digit code system.
+Most Ford EEC-IV vehicle computers up to 1991 use a twodigit code system.
 From 1991 to 1995 most use a three digit code system.

-- The Diagnostic Tool will display a code only if codes are present in the vehicle's computer memory.
-If no codes are present, a "No DTC's are presently stored in the vehicle's computer" message is displayed. - 10.
-If more than one code was retrieved, press DTC/FF button, as necessary, to display additional codes one at a time.
+10. If more than one code was retrieved, press DTC SCROLL button, as necessary, to display additional codes one at a time.